 - Enjoy traveling to exotic and potentially dangerous locations (think Iran, Haiti, North Korea, etc…).

-In addition to a variety of other “factors” that may potentially affect the outcome of one’s life insurance application.
+This is in addition to various other “factors” that may affect the outcome of one’s life insurance application.

 This is why…

-We here at IBUSA always advice any new client to always disclose anything that they feel may potentially affect the outcome of their life insurance application because the truth is, in many cases had we known exactly what the issue might be, there usually is one or two different life insurance companies that may specialize in that “type” of issue.
+We at IBUSA always advise new clients to disclose anything that they feel may potentially affect the outcome of their life insurance application because the truth is, in many cases, had we known exactly what the issue might be, there usually would be one or two different life insurance companies that may specialize in that “type” of issue.

 The good news is…

-That here at IBUSA, we work with dozens of different life insurance companies so that when we do run up against one of these different “types” of issues, we’ll usually have a solution that our clients can turn to.
-So, if you’re ready to see what you might be able to qualify for, give us a call and let’s see what we can do for you!
+Here at IBUSA, we work with dozens of different life insurance companies, so when we encounter one of these different “types” of issues, we’ll usually have a solution that our clients can turn to.
+So, if you’re ready to see what you might qualify for, call us, and let’s see what we can do for you!